 2. Cardiopulmonary Resuscitation Certification (CPR)

-Students in the advanced clinical course, NURS 580, require Advanced Cardiac Life Support (ACLS).
+Students in the advanced clinical courses, NURS 580, require Advanced Cardiac Life Support (ACLS).
 Students in the advanced clinical course, NURS 585, require Advanced Cardiac Life Support (ACLS) and Pediatric Advanced Cardiac Life Support (PALS).

 3. Personal Declarations for Graduate Nursing Students

-Personal Declaration for Graduate Nursing Students: All students admitted to nursing programs must complete a Health Status Declaration (HSD) available on the Faculty of Nursing website.
+All students admitted to nursing programs must complete a Health Status Declaration (HSD) available on the Faculty of Nursing website.

 4. Immunization Requirements